 If you want to keep your gun loaded and in an easily-accessible place, yet you also want to keep it secure, the Safety Bullet is a great tool.
 It allows you to keep a custom-made "dummy bullet" chambered first that makes your gun unusable if accidentally fired.
 All you have to do is cycle your gun to remove the Safety Bullet, and then it's ready for live action.
 Watch this short educational video from Safety Bullet's creator to learn more.

 No matter what type of gun safe you opt for, consider anchoring.
 Every safe comes with a hole on the bottom to easily anchor into concrete or wooden floors.
 This safety step keeps your safe secured in place, preventing theft or relocation for easier access.
 It's important to also ensure that your safe is well hidden and not easy to find.

 Have the "Gun Talk" Often

 Sit down with your children and have multiple conversations on guns and gun safety.
 Establish family rules for how to handle the presence of guns in any situation.
 How soon should you start?
 The answer depends on the comprehension and maturity level of your child.

 Here are some guidelines for discussing firearms:

 - Remove the romance.
-Talk about how television, movies and the Internet sometimes romanticize guns, and explain how that is not a reality.
+Talk about how television, movies and the internet often romanticize guns, and explain how it is not reality.

 - Provide the facts.
-Talk about how many people each year are injured and killed by firearms, and explain their main uses, too, like for the police to maintain order, for hunting and for personal protection.
+Talk about how many people each year are injured and killed by firearms.
+But also explain their main uses – like for the police to maintain order, for hunting and for personal protection.